LeftAttention/SampleMERNwithMicroservices/README.md

 # Project: MERN Application Deployment on AWS

-This guide covers the deployment of a MERN (MongoDB, Express, React, Node.js) application on AWS, including CI/CD, IaC, and monitoring.
+This guide covers the deployment of a MERN application on AWS, including CI/CD, IaC, and monitoring.

 ## Step 1: Set Up the AWS Environment